Tunisian president rails against 'Jewish thieves'

-Tunisia President Kais Saied caught in video posted to social media blaming the country’s financial woes on “Jewish thieves.”
+Tunisian President Kais Saied caught in video posted to social media blaming the country’s financial woes on “Jewish thieves.”

 By Paul Shindman, World Israel News